At Home With Frankie Penwill

 Describe your ideal Sunday afternoon?

 I love to cook so an ideal Sunday for me would involve a lot of that, probably a nice long recipe that I can take my time over with a glass of red in hand.
-Then maybe listen to some records and head to the pub for a cosy evening and a roast.
+Then maybe listen to some records and head to the pub for a cozy evening and a roast.

 What sets your soul on fire?